seblucas/firebase-sensor/README.md

 I wanted to make sure to be notified if no new data are added to Firebase (because I lost my Internet connection or a crash happenned).

-So I created `monitoring.php` to check the time of the last child of one of my reading (in my case `readings/consigne.json`).
-I simply compare the node's date with the current date and print `Monitoring OK` if the difference between them is lower that 31 minutes.
+So I created a Cloud function `monitor` to check the time of the last child of most of my reading .
+I simply compare the node's date with the current date and output a JSON object with the status.

-This PHP script only dependency is php5-curl.

 The only thing left is to add a keyword monitor to [UptimeRobot](http://uptimerobot.com/).